Published on 24-Nov-2011

 The BBVA Communication department then decided to tackle a new project, deploying a single tool that would enable the entire group to analyze online mentions of BBVA and monitor the bank’s brand perception in various online communities.

-The bank decided to implement IBM Cognos Consumer Insight to unify all its branches worldwide and allow them to use the same samples, models and taxonomies.
+The bank decided to implement IBM Social Media Analytics to unify all its branches worldwide and allow them to use the same samples, models and taxonomies.
 IBM Global Business Services is currently helping the bank to implement the solution, as well as design the focus of the analysis adapted to each country’s requirements.

-IBM Cognos Consumer Insight will allow BBVA to monitor the voices of current and potential clients on social media websites such as Twitter, Facebook and message boards, identify expert opinions about BBVA and its competitors on blogs, and control the presence of the bank in news channels to gain insights and detect possible reputational risks.
+IBM Social Media Analytics will allow BBVA to monitor the voices of current and potential clients on social media websites such as Twitter, Facebook and message boards, identify expert opinions about BBVA and its competitors on blogs, and control the presence of the bank in news channels to gain insights and detect possible reputational risks.
 All this new information will be distributed among the business departments of BBVA, enabling the bank to take a holistic view across all areas of its business.